 There are lots of great sources of probiotics including Live yoghurt, kefir (fermented milk drink), sauerkraut (fermented cabbage), Tempeh (fermented soy product), Miso soup, and raw cheese (unpasteurised).

-There are many more foods which can help to enhance the immune system.
-Spices such as turmeric, ginger and cinnamon are all immune-supporting, whilst garlic can be very helpful too.
+There are many more foods and natural remedies such as herbal medicines which can help to boost the immune system and help you avoid colds.
+In addition to the medicinal herb echinacea, found in HRI Cold and Flu Echinacea and HRI Coldcare, spices such as turmeric, ginger and cinnamon are all immune-supporting, whilst garlic can be very helpful too.

 Ensuring the vitamins, minerals and I’ve discussed are in your diet in ample quantities will go a long way to helping your immune system to stay strong and do its number one job of protecting you.